-In the glass, aromas of dried fruits developing to sweeter, more tropical fruits.
+In the glass, aromas of dried fruits developing to sweeter, more tropical fruits, ripe bananas and a hint of citrus.
 High-octane from the 62% ABV, so using my Neat glass helps to discover dark chocolate and spicy oak.

 Smooth, subtle fruits on the front of the palate.
-Sweet espresso coffee and dark chocolate combine leading to bitterness.
+Sweet espresso coffee and dark chocolate combine leading to bitterness from liquorice and star anise.
 Full bodied texture in the mid-palate where the ABV and spiced oak develop further.
 More dark chocolate and powerful oak to the rear of the mouth.
 A long finish with a growing warmth and peppered spice.
 The more you sip the greater the levels of astringency and the more intense and pleasurable the experience becomes.
 There is an underlying sweetness, almost like a salted caramel but you need to get beyond the high ABV to notice this.

-One or two drops of water opens this up nicely giving rise to more fruit and oak complexity.
+One or two drops of water opens this up nicely giving rise to more fruit and oak complexity alongside walnuts.

 Total Mark: 90 (Out of 100)